 Autism Spectrum Disorder

-The following are the most common symptoms of ASD.
+The following are the most common symptoms of autism.
 However, each child may experience symptoms differently.
+Symptoms may include:

 Does not socially interact well with others, including parents: